Breathtaking, awe-inspiring, spectacular, magnificent? No adjective can ever describe the beauty of Batanes!

 Basco Plaza Food Park

-Just across Basco Capitol Building is a Plaza with small theater and food parks around it.
+Just across Basco Capitol Building is a Plaza with a small theatre and food parks around it.
 You should check this place out and see the various meals and snacks they offer.
 There is also a coffee shop at the food park, and their lemonade juice is a must try!

 Option 1 (Northern Adventure Itinerary)